Roy Schooley: USAHA and the Yellow Jackets

 Schooley's skills as the team's manager brought the franchise USAHA championships in 1924 and 1925.
 The Yellow Jackets stopped playing when the United States Amateur Hockey Association folded at the end of the 1924–25 season.
-When Schooley encountered financial problems he sold the team to James Callahan, a lawyer from Pittsburgh's Lawrenceville neighborhood.
-Callahan renamed the team the Pittsburgh Pirates, after the city's major league baseball team, and the team joined the National Hockey League in 1925.
+In the fall of 1925, the former Yellow Jackets players entered the National Hockey League as an expansion team named the Pittsburgh Pirates.

-However the Pirates left Pittsburgh and became the short-lived Philadelphia Quakers in 1930, due to issues related to the Great Depression and the failure to find a replacement for the aging Duquesne Gardens.
-Shortly afterwards a second version of the Yellow Jackets returned to Pittsburgh after Schooley re-acquired the team.
-This team competed in the International Hockey League from 1930 to 1932 and were dormant for a year before competing in the X-Games in 1934–35.
-John H. Harris then purchased the team in 1932.
+After five seasons in Pittsburgh, the Pirates left the city and became the short-lived Philadelphia Quakers, due to issues related to the Great Depression and the failure to find a replacement for the aging Duquesne Gardens.
+Shortly afterwards, Schooley along with partners James Callahan and Horace Townsend created a second iteration of the Yellow Jackets by taking over the Niagara Falls franchise in the International Hockey League and transferring it to Pittsburgh.
+Schooley was president of the new team, which competed in the International Hockey League from 1930 to 1932.